-In our opinion, Clark County's liquidity is very strong, with total government available cash at 106.8% of total governmental fund expenditures and 15.5x governmental debt service in 2015.
+In our opinion, Clark County's liquidity is very strong, with total government available cash at 107.1% of total governmental fund expenditures and 14.1x governmental debt service in 2016.
 In our view, the county has exceptional access to external liquidity if necessary.

-The County has strong market access features and ongoing disclosure practices and has issued bonds frequently during the past 15 years, including GO, revenue, and sales tax bonds.
-The county invests primarily in U.S. treasuries and U.S. agencies.
+The county has strong market access features and ongoing disclosure practices and has issued bonds frequently during the past 15 years, including GO, revenue, and sales tax bonds.
+We do not consider the county's investments aggressive, as it invests primarily in U.S. Treasuries and U.S. agencies.
+We do not expect that liquidity will weaken over the next several years.